Upgrades

 - Note: This task runs only if the backup host is specified in the 'pgbackrest' group in the inventory file, and the variable

-is set to 'system
+targetis set to 'system'.

 - Note: This task runs only if the backup host is specified in the 'pgbackrest' group in the inventory file, and the variable

-2. UPDATE: Secondary (one by one)
+2. UPDATE: Secondary (one by one)β

 - Stop read-only traffic